-This Pride, we’re not focused on products—we’re all people, and we have donated $100,000 across GLSEN and the National Center for Transgender Equality.
-People are important to us—especially our team, and we’re proud to share the stories of four team members who volunteered to share their stories.
+This Pride, we’re not focused on products; we’re all people, and we have donated $100,000 across GLSEN and the National Center for Transgender Equality.
+People are important to us, especially our team, and we’re proud to share the experiences of four team members who volunteered to tell their stories.
 Next up is Indigo Skye, a customer experience coordinator at YTTP.

 To introduce themselves, Indigo wrote a letter to you: